Use case

 No PHI, by design

 This is the differentiator that matters most for correctional contractors.
-RxRescue is architected to never touch patient data.
+RxRescue is architected to never touch patient data — the product is designed not to collect PHI.
 The import path explicitly rejects CSV files with patient-shaped column names (DOB, MRN, prescriber, etc.).
 The audit log records "actor: counter-2" or "device: tablet-A" — never a patient identifier.
 This keeps the deployment outside the HIPAA-covered scope your contractor is otherwise subject to, which simplifies vendor approval, BAAs, and risk reviews.

 Multi-site rollout patterns we've seen